 The foundation’s Washington, D.C., office leads our government relations efforts in the United States, Canada, and the Asia-Pacific region and serves as a base for programs that focus on the eastern United States.
 Located 10 blocks from the White House, it serves as a base for more than 80 foundation employees working on a range of foundation programs and in communications, legal services, and operations.

 Located in London, our Europe and Middle East office supports the foundation’s policy, advocacy, and communications activities in Europe and the Middle East.
 In addition to working with grantees, the London-based staff builds relationships with governments, European institutions, and nongovernmental organizations (NGOs); works to sustain European donor support; and fosters political commitment in Europe to advance global health and development goals.
 Read more about the Europe and Middle East office.

 The foundation makes significant investments in Sub-Saharan Africa to address critical health and development challenges.
 These include efforts to increase access to vaccines, improve maternal and child health, expand access to voluntary family planning services, and improve agricultural tools to help smallholder farmers.
 We have representatives based in Nigeria, Ethiopia, and South Africa who work to advance our priorities in those countries and deepen our relationship with partners in the public and private sectors.
-Read more about the Africa office.
+Read more about the Africa offices.